[Stakeholder] The smallest objects of utmost importance to the EU

 The Chips Act also sets forward some goals for the future.
 Where do you see the EU stand in terms of technological sovereignty in 2030?

 I am convinced that our position will be much stronger than what it is today.
-Today about 10% of chips production takes place in Europe and the target for 2030 is 20%.
+Today about 10 percent of chip production takes place in Europe and the target for 2030 is 20 percent.
 This is a very ambitious target because the market size is expected to double during that period, which means that our capacity should quadruple.

 This also involves all kinds of strategic choices.
 As we said about our budget, it's large on a human scale, but still small on the scale of needs.
 We need to be conscious that we cannot support priorities at the same pace and with the same amount of funding.
 And we need to decide where we should put our money first.
 This is a political choice that needs to be taken together with industrial actors.
 The direction will also be influenced by commercial choices.